VNG-Realisatie/nlx/docs/docs/try-nlx/retrieve-a-demo-certificate.md

 - **Organization Name**, please enter a URL-friendly value.
 Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness yet.
   A good value could be: `my-organization`.
 - **Organization Unit Name**, enter any value
-- **Common name**, when you would like to offer your API's to the NLX network make sure this corresponds to your external hostname.
-For this guide we will use `my-organization.nl`.
+- **Common name**, this should correspond to the Fully Qualified Domain Name (FQDN) of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
+For an outway this FQDN does not have to be resolvable.
+It is possible to use the inway certificate for the outway and NLX Management.
 - **Email Address**, enter any value
 - **A challenge password**, leave empty